Bachelor of Music (Jazz and Improvisation)

-Once your course application is submitted through VTAC, you will be directed to complete and submit the Audition Application Form through SlideRoom and pay an additional non-refundable administration fee of $US55.
+Once your course application is submitted through VTAC, you will be directed to complete and submit the Supplementary Information Form through SlideRoom.
+Applicants will be charged a non-refundable processing fee payable via SlideRoom.
 Information will be provided in your VTAC application with links to SlideRoom directly.
 You need to do this before the VTAC application closing date.

 After the application closing date you are required to audition as the third component of the application process.
 You must demonstrate creativity and improvisation skills to gain entry to this specialisation.
 You will attend an audition if shortlisted, be invited to a call-back.
 For more information on audition requirements, see Auditions and interviews.

 Special Entry Access Scheme (Access Melbourne)